HiDrNikki/noexcept/README.md

-# No Exceptions
+# No Exceptions 🚫💥

-A callable interface for structured exceptions in Python, allowing dynamic registration of error codes, soft (non-raising) codes, exception propagation with context, and grouping multiple errors.

-### Features
+*A light-hearted, lightweight numbered exception handler for Python*

+Tired of boring old try-catch blocks?
+Want your errors to have personality?
+Meet **noexcept** - the exception handler that thinks error codes are cooler than plain old stack traces!

+This delightfully punny library lets you register numbered error codes and handle them with style.
+No more cryptic exceptions - just clean, numbered codes that you can `likey`, accumulate when things go `bueno`, and clear when you say "no `dice`"!

+## ✨ What Makes It Special

-* **Dynamic Error Codes:** Register custom error codes with default complaints at runtime.
+* **📝 Dynamic Error Codes:** Register custom error codes with witty complaints at runtime
-* **Soft Errors:** Define codes that don’t immediately raise exceptions, useful for warning accumulation.
+* **🤫 Soft Errors:** Define codes that whisper instead of shout - perfect for warning accumulation
-* **Error Propagation:** Wrap existing exceptions under new error codes while preserving context.
-* **Exception Linking:** Attach underlying exceptions to your custom errors for full traceability.
+* **🔗 Error Linking:** Chain exceptions together like a friendship bracelet of failures
-* **ExceptionGroup Support:** Bundle multiple error codes into a single ExceptionGroup.
+* **📦 Exception Groups:** Bundle multiple codes into one neat package (because misery loves company)
-* **Rich String Output:** Automatically include codes, complaints, linked exceptions, and stack traces when converting to string.
+* **🧵 Thread-Safe:** Works beautifully across multiple threads without breaking a sweat
+* **🚀 Multi-Process Safe:** Thanks to the amazing `rememory` backend, your error codes persist across processes
+* **🎯 Lightweight:** Minimal overhead, maximum personality
+* **🔧 Builder Pattern:** Fluently construct complex exceptions with `no.build()`

-## Installation
+## 📦 Installation

-Requires Python 3.11 or newer.
+Requires Python 3.8 or newer (because we're not *completely* reckless).

 ### With PIP